Who can benefit from Transcelerator?

 - Would benefit from a printable script to use in checking sessions (note: Transcelerator’s raw data is XML, so it is also possible to use this in other ways.)

-- Has one or members proficient enough in English to use it as a source language for translation of comprehension checking questions.
+- Has one or members proficient enough in English (or one of the localized versions) to use it as a source language for translation of comprehension checking questions.